omerh/terminate-from-aws-autoscale/README.md

 >See main.py for example

-Instance need to have a role attached with the folling policy
+Instance need to have a role attached with the following policy

 ```json
 {